Elizabeth Dausch Elizabeth Dausch

 This self-criticism might feel so constant and subtle that you don’t always realize it’s happening in the moment.
 Maybe you mentally replay conversations in your head, agonizing over what you could have said.
 Maybe you struggle to celebrate your accomplishments and feel like you’ll never measure up—no matter how hard you try.

+Another part of you reacts to the criticism and asks with exasperation: “why am I so hard on myself?”
 If this is you, you’re not alone.
 You can understand the answers to this question and learn to relate consciously to this part of yourself, which can make a world of difference.

 Where Does Inner Criticism Come From?